Renuka-Sahani/NLPT/README.md

 If you want to run: LLM(data from website).ipynb:
 You need to give direct websit link here in the code and then you will be able to run this as well.

+If you want to run: QA_System_OpenAI.ipynb:
+You need to mount the python notebook to your google drive, for which you will find the relevant command in the notebook.
+Thereafter you will be asked to give access to your google drive to which you agree.
+Meanwhile, make sure to create a "Documents" folder in your drive under the "My Drive" menu.
+And in that folder, you can upload the input pdf files which you will find in the "input" folder of this repo.
+And then, you should be well on your way to run the code smoothly!

 ```

 ## Contributing